Flag of Missouri: Design

-The flag is a tricolor consisting of three horizontal stripes of red, white and blue which resembles the flag of the Netherlands.
+The flag is a tricolor consisting of three horizontal stripes of red, white, and blue which resembles the flag of the Netherlands.
 These represent valor, purity, vigilance, and justice.
 The colors also reflect the state's historic status as part of French Louisiana.
 In the center white stripe is the seal of Missouri, circled by a blue band containing 24 stars, symbolizing Missouri's admission as the 24th U.S. state.
-The flag also includes the state seal which says “Salus Populi Suprema Lex Esto” which translates into “The health (welfare, good, salvation, felicity) of the people should be the supreme law”.
-The flag is described in Section 010.020 of Missouri's Revised Statutes.
-There are no known examples of mass-produced Missouri state flags in compliance with the RSMo due to the 7:12 proportions.

-It is one of two U.S. state flags to feature a bear, the other being that of California.
+It is one of two U.S. state flags to feature a bear, the other being the flag of California.
+It is also one of nine U.S. state flags to feature an eagle, alongside those of Illinois, Iowa, Michigan, New York, North Dakota, Oregon, Pennsylvania, and Wyoming.

 In 2001, the North American Vexillological Association surveyed its members on the designs of the 72 U.S. state, U.S. territorial and Canadian provincial flags.
 The Missouri flag ranked in the bottom 25, 48th out of the 72.